Creating Machine Users

 Creating machine users

-- Both be members of your GitHub Organization
+Be members of your GitHub Organization.

 Note that additional licenses in your GitHub subscription might be required if you are at capacity.